boddeti21/EduBridge-Data-Analytics/Projects/Analysis and prediction using ML (python)/readme.md

 - In this 13% of the messages are spam
 - The model is 98% accurat for predicting the spam

-# <a href="https://github.com/boddeti21/Edubrige-Data-Analytics/blob/main/Projects/Analysis%20and%20prediction%20using%20ML%20(python)/Diesel%20Price%20Prediction%20Using%20Supervised%20Learning.ipynb"><h1> 3.
-Fuel Price in India </h1></a>
+# 3. Fuel Price in India
 - Analysing the fuel price in India

 ### Abstract